GeckoCoRopes/QLC_config/README.md

 ## Shows / projects
+### Full Mine
+All my lights, and a set-up virtual conole
+- single primary,
+- 2 RGB fills
+- UV (no patterns)

+Midi mapped, can be used for photos

+### Shibari Sydney
 The one from shibari sydney is here .  it has several things that should be improved

 - [ ] single colour for fill / uplighting
 - [ ] clean up all functions / make sure they work
 - [ ] simplify the tap
 - [ ] add a physical midi controller

+### Adelaide Fringe
+- UV only

-## Creating shortcuts
+## Creating shortcuts on windows
 - Create the shortcut
 - change the target to `C:\Windows\System32\cmd.exe /c "SET QT_AUTO_SCREEN_SCALE_FACTOR=1 && START /D ^"C:\QLC+^" qlcplus.exe -w -o C:\Users\<PROJECT_PATH>"`